 Avoid taking personal loans or using credit cards, as they only increase your debt burden.

 Based on the property you choose, your down-payment amount could be some thousands or even lakhs of rupees.
 So, while choosing your new home, try to think practically.
-Your home should also meet all your needs and favors your financial state.
+Your home should also meet all your needs and favours your financial state.

 On the other hand, your home’s monthly EMI should not be more than 35-40% of your take-home salary.
-This way, not only will you be able to do your savings and make your essential expenses, but you will also fulfill your dream of owning a home.
+This way, not only will you be able to do your savings and make your essential expenses, but you will also fulfil your dream of owning a home.